rozek/notes-on-gundb/README.md

 The first three variants of `get` finally address the same node (`waitFor` is explained [below](https://github.com/rozek/notes-on-gundb#waitfor))

-> As a "rule of thumb" you could expect that the argument of the _first_ `get` method applied to the root node context (i.e., `Gun.get(...)`) may contain slashes and still works as expected - all other `get` calls should avoid arguments with slashes...(yes, the GunDB API is often quite unsystematic)

 ### Paths of nested Objects ###

-To drive the illusion further, operations writing nested objects to a given node automatically create new nodes for the nested objects with souls built from the concatenation of the original node's id and the name of the property with the nested object:
+To drive the illusion of a containment tree further, operations writing nested objects to a given node automatically create new nodes for the nested objects with souls built from the concatenation of the original node's id and the name of the property with the nested object:

 ```
   const Context_1 = Gun.get('TestObject')